THANK YOU FOR YOUR REQUEST

 When beloved Tocqueville Restaurant outgrew its initial home, husband-and-wife restaurateurs, Marco Moreira and Jo-Ann Makovitzky sought out Champalimaud to design their new eatery.
 Guests enter through an intimate lounge with smoked mirrors and a wenge and onyx bar into a dramatic and soaring main dining room.
 The grand, double-story space features hand-glazed walls, a fabric-paneled mezzanine, and a Juliet balcony for private dining.
 The space is serene and romantic allowing guests to focus on their companions and the cuisine.

 For more about the New York-based distinctive design stories from Champalimaud Design, go to their website!

 What did you think about this article on Champalimaud Design?
 Stay updated with the best news about trends, interior design tips, and furniture luxury brands.
-Follow us on Pinterest, Instagram, Facebook and Linkedin for more inspirations!
+Follow us on Pinterest, Instagram, Facebook and Linkedin for more inspiration!